pgoyal94/Restaurants_and_House_Prices/README.md

 # Yelp Restaurants and House Prices

 ### [Final Presentation - Google Slides](https://docs.google.com/presentation/d/1VL1pErovXfj_fZwtjBl6Up0cRyxJ3M3iXg7sSbsMDSQ/edit?usp=sharing)
+- See slides for Project topic and reasoning
 - See slides for Description of data sources
 - See slides for Description of preliminary data exploration and preprocessing
 - See slides for Description of analysis, including: